 Learning Programming Languages

 There are many avenues to learn the above mentioned programming languages.
-Depending on time, money, and how deep you’d like to dive into them, will help you decide which option is best for you.
+Depending on time, money, and how deep you’d like to dive into them, will help you decide which option is the best coding language to learn for you.

 C.S. degrees are a great option for those who are willing to spend four years, and a large chunk of cash.
 It will cost you about $20,900 a year for a C.S. degree, depending on the university you choose.
-With a C.S. degree, you will learn the theory and application of not only the languages mentioned above, but also many others.
+Many people become software engineers without a degree but with a C.S. degree, you will learn the theory and application of not only the languages mentioned above, but also many others.
 It’s a great way to get very familiar with programming, but not necessary for finding a job—or for the sake of this post, “getting rich.”

 There are a lot of online options to learn code such as codeacademy.com, or even youtube tutorials.
 There are free options, and there are paid options; it just depends on the type of commitment you’d like to make for your training.
 Self-taught training is best for those who are extremely self motivated, as it takes a great deal of time and practice to learn coding languages.